There are 2 main categories of diabetes mellitus (diabetes)

 No treatments definitely prevent the onset or progression of type 1 diabetes mellitus.
-Azathioprine, corticosteroids, and cyclosporine induce remission of early type 1 DM in some patients, presumably through suppression of autoimmune beta-cell destruction.
+Azathioprine, corticosteroids, and cyclosporine induce remission of early type 1 diabetes in some patients, presumably through suppression of autoimmune beta-cell destruction.
 However, toxicity and the need for lifelong treatment limit their use.
-In a few patients, short-term treatment with anti-CD3 monoclonal antibodies reduces insulin requirements for at least the first year of recent-onset disease by suppressing autoimmune T-cell response, and these drugs may delay onset of type 1 diabetes in high-risk family members of patients with type 1 diabetes.
+Anti-CD3 monoclonal antibodies have been shown to reduce insulin requirements for at least the first year of recent-onset disease by suppressing autoimmune T-cell response, and these drugs may delay onset of type 1 diabetes in high-risk family members of patients with type 1 diabetes.

 Type 1 diabetes is caused by an absence of insulin due to autoimmune-mediated inflammation in pancreatic beta cells.

 Type 2 diabetes is caused by hepatic insulin resistance (causing an inability to suppress hepatic glucose production), peripheral insulin resistance (which impairs peripheral glucose uptake) in combination with a beta-cell secretory defect.